 To know more about the Amazon interview process.

-Here are a few Amazon system design interview questions to help you begin:
+Here are a few more Amazon system design interview questions to help you practice:

 - How would you design a warehouse system for Amazon.com?